 Uranus is one of the giant planets of the Solar System, but shines dimly because it is so far away.
 Nevertheless, it is easy to find Uranus with binoculars, if you know just where to look.

-The planet is currently (2017) in Pisces, so you will not be able to find it in the spring when the Sun is in that constellation and Uranus is on its far side.
+Uranus is currently (2020-2021) in the southern part of Aries, so you will not be able to find it in the spring when the Sun is in that constellation and Uranus is on its far side.

-Uranus becomes visible again before dawn in the early summer and will be visible for the remainder of the year in the evening sky.
+Uranus becomes visible again before dawn in the early summer, 2020, and will be visible for the remainder of the year in the evening sky.

 Beneath these constellations, and to the right of the familiar three-star asterism in Aries, lies the constellation of Pisces, the fishes, which is made up of generally faint stars.

 But in a clear, dark sky, it is possible to see that they make up a pattern with two diverging strands.
 In mid-October, Uranus may be found along the track indicated in the more detailed chart.

 Once you find Uranus in the night sky, it will appear obvious in binoculars or a small telescope.
 But what will you see?
 Well, with binoculars, just a bright star really, and its blue-green hue may be apparent.
 A small telescope with a reasonable magnification, say 200x, will reveal that, unlike a star, it shows a tiny disk.

 Don’t expect to see any of Uranus’s moons with a small telescope.
 You really need at least a 20cm (8in) reflector to pick out the brightest two, Oberon and Miranda.
 But at least Uranus itself is easy to see!

 Doing the next few months, Uranus will continue to be well placed for seeking out in the evening sky.
 Remember to invert our chart if you are trying to find it from southern latitudes.